 It used to be that enterprise software required significant developer resources to set up, implement and maintain.
 Even today, legacy data capture products can take months and hundreds of hours of development to get new use cases up-and-running, which makes bringing on new business lines challenging and can negatively impact revenue growth.
 It’s important to note that enterprise software and easy-to-use are no longer mutually exclusive.
 Ask what is required to deploy the solution and get it fully operational.
 Is there an API?
 What kind of hardware is required?
 How will it fit within existing workflows, and once it’s live, how challenging is it for business users to use?
 Look for modern-day simple solutions but be skeptical of anyone that promises results without setup.
 Even for the most advanced enterprise AI solutions out there, upfront setup is still required.

 By leveraging the latest technologies, organizations can streamline complex document processing workflows and extract valuable information that can be fed into downstream systems to drive better business outcomes.
-We look forward to meeting you in Chicago to discuss how intelligent automation solutions can decrease costs, improve response times, enhance customer service and drive revenue at your organization.
+Contact us to discuss how intelligent automation solutions can decrease costs, improve response times, enhance customer service and drive revenue at your organization.

 Copy: Tim Kalimov, Annie Christian